hai-vr/documentation/docs/basis/avatar-customization/vixxy/index.md

 ## Configure the menu

-You may change the type of menu through the component created earlier when you clicked the *"Create menu on this control"* button, in the *HVR Vixxy Menu Item* component.
+You may change the type of menu through the component that was created earlier in the *HVR Vixxy Menu Item* component.

 There are three different types of controls achievable:
 - A toggle between two choices (OFF/ON).